 Scope of Sign Language Interpreter & Transcription Services

-Sign language interpreters and transcriptionists are provided, to qualified students registered with the Department of Disability Services, for access in the classroom and during other assignments related to their required course work at no additional cost to the student and/or department.
+Sign language interpreters and transcriptionists are provided, to qualified students registered with the Department of Disability Resources, for access in the classroom and during other assignments related to their required course work at no additional cost to the student and/or department.